 Here is an example of what a week might look like when you used time blocking for each of the tasks that you do for your business each day of the week.

-There are small gaps of time in between each task because sometimes things take longer then I planned.
+There are small gaps of time in between each task because sometimes things take longer than I planned.

 When using Google calendar or some other digital calendar you can go down to as small is just a few minutes.
 So until you get the hang of it put every little thing in your calendar.
 Even things like sweeping the floor, taking the dog for a walk, or unloading the dishwasher.